leaysgur/slides/docs/jsconf_jp-2024/index.md

 ## ✋

 - Q1.
-Has anyone here ever used regular expressions in JavaScript?
+Have you ever used regular expressions in JavaScript?
-- Q2. `&&` How many can say they fully understand the meaning of what they wrote?
+- Q2. & Can you say you fully understand the meaning of what you wrote?
-- Q3. `&&` Who knows all the available syntax for regular expressions?
+- Q3. && Who knows all the available syntax for regular expressions?

 ---